 Later in John 7: 37-39 Jesus once again speaks of living water, saying, “‘Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.’
 By this he meant the Spirit, whom those who believed in him were later to receive.
 Up to that time the Spirit had not been given, since Jesus had not yet been glorified.”

-In the two passages from John, Jesus speaks of living water not just as water, but also as a symbol for the Holy Spirit and what is to come after Jesus’ death and resurrection for his followers who believe in Him.
+In the two passages from John, Jesus speaks of living water not just as water, but also as a symbol for the Holy Spirit and what is to come after Jesus’ death and resurrection of Jesus Christ for his followers who believe in Him.

 So, what is living water?
 Living water can be understood in various ways, but the clearest way is that living water is a symbol for salvation and a true knowledge of God, Jesus, and the Holy Spirit.
 God provides us with everything we need and is the “living water” that continues to always give to us.

-Water in the Bible as a Symbolism of Salvation or Eternal Life
+Water in the Bible is a Symbol of Salvation or Eternal Life

 Isaiah talks about the wells of salvation.